tymokvo/csharp-sdk/docs/RegistriesApi.md

 ## PostRecipe

-> AnyType PostRecipe (string owner, string type = null, System.IO.Stream package = null)
+> AnyType PostRecipe (string owner, System.IO.Stream package)

 Push an Recipe to the registry